ozturkfemre/website/content/blogs/kmedoids.md

 ### **What is k-medoids?**

-k-medoids is a clustering algorithm that is similar to k-means, but instead of using the mean of the observations in each cluster as the centroid, it uses one of the observations in the cluster as the \"medoid.\" The main idea behind k-medoids is to define clusters where the total dissimilarity between observations and the medoid is minimized.
+k-medoids is a clustering algorithm that is similar to k-means, but instead of using the mean of the observations in each cluster as the centroid, it uses one of the observations in the cluster as the "medoid."
+The main idea behind k-medoids is to define clusters where the total dissimilarity between observations and the medoid is minimized.
 The k-medoids algorithm is also known as Partitioning Around Medoids (PAM) algorithm.[1], [2]

 #### Step by Step